Opser vs. ChatGPT

 • Best-in-class general reasoning, drafting, and summarization

-• Familiar chat UX anyone on the team can pick up in a minute
+• Familiar chat interface anyone can pick up in a minute

 • Broad knowledge for ad-hoc research and one-off questions

-• Custom GPTs, plugins, and a wide third-party ecosystem
+• Custom GPTs and a wide third-party ecosystem

 Common limitations

-An assistant that answers vs. a workspace that operates.
+An assistant that answers vs. a system that runs the business.

 ChatGPT